patrioticcow/Formgen/README.md

 Disclaimer
 ----------
-The module is in Alpha, some orrors might occur.
+The module is in Alpha, some errors might occur.
 Also this module is not necesarily made to be included in your application.

 Example: